gregoryruta/gateway-setup/README.md

 ## Configure Destination server
 From the 'user1' account on the destination server:
 Install Postfix: `sudo apt install postfix`.
 Choose the 'Internet Site' option, and enter 'destination.test' as the domain.
-Open Claws Mail and configure as follows:  Email address should be user@destination.test.
+Open Claws Mail and configure as follows:  Email address should be user1@destination.test.
 Server type should be 'Local mbox file'.
 SMTP server address can remain unchanged for now.

 ## Send emails from Origin server
 From the 'user' account on the origin server: